streamr-dev/network/install-on-m1.md

-#  Starting network-monorepo development from scratch on M1 Macs
+#  Starting network-monorepo development from scratch on an M1 Mac

 These instructions were tested on